alexrainman/ModernHttpClient/README.md

 </dict>
 ```

-But still at the end of the day, better use a secure network traffic rather than cleartext.
+Note: better use a secure network traffic rather than cleartext.

 #### Release Notes